MAX-EINSTEIN/Inter-Web/README.md

 # Inter-Web
-Android app for maintaining inter-school or inter-college events/competitions.
+Android app for maintaining events like a trip.